List of German supercentenarians: Gertrud Henze

 Gertrud Henze (8 December 1901 – 22 April 2014) was the oldest living person in Germany from February 2013 until her death in April 2014.
 She was born in Rügen, worked as a librarian, and never married nor had children.
-Since 1993, she lived in a retirement home in Göttingen, where she was appreciated for her open and life-affirming attitude.
-She was still in good health, and listed reasons for her longevity including: reading a lot, having lively contact with other people, sometimes enjoying a cigarette and a glass of wine, and never getting married.
+From 1993, she lived in a retirement home in Göttingen.
+She was in good health, and listed reasons for her longevity including: reading a lot, having lively contact with other people, sometimes enjoying a cigarette and a glass of wine, and never getting married.
 She celebrated her 112th birthday only with some friends and relatives, because the public interest in her prior birthday had been too exhausting.
 She enjoyed reading, with the help of a magnifying glass.
-She was still able to walk with a rollator to meet acquaintances and friends for a chat.
 Henze died at the age of 112 years and 135 days.
 She donated her body to medical science for genetic research.

 Frieda Szwillus

 Frieda Szwillus (née Hennig; 30 March 1902 – 21 September 2014) was Germany's oldest living person from April 2014 until her death five months later, aged 112 years, 175 days.
 She was born Frieda Hennig in Dessau (now in Saxony-Anhalt), and had six siblings.
-Her family moved to Erla when she was 6.
+Her family moved to Erla when she was six.
 She was married twice, raised one biological child and three stepchildren, and outlived all of them.
-Until her later years, Szwillus lived at home in Raschau with her family, and she needed no medicine.
+Until her later years, Szwillus lived at home in Raschau with her family.
 She was in good physical condition, but suffered from dementia.
-She had only been physically active during her youth.
 Her family attributed her longevity to a lively family life.
 She often visited her siblings, but never went on holiday.
 She also enjoyed knitting and embroidering.
 She died at the age of 112 years and 175 days.